Grace-TL/MV-Sketch/README.md

     $ make main_changer
     $ make main_simd
 ```
-- To compile the SIMD example, you need to make sure your CPU and compile can support AVX and AVX2.
+- To compile the SIMD example, you need to make sure your CPU and compiler can support AVX and AVX2.
     - Check your CPU with the command to make sure the flags contain "avx" and "avx2"
     ```
     $ cat /proc/cpuinfo